HaKePlan/proxmox-ansible/readme.md

 # Ansible playbooks to kickstart VMs on proxmox

-This repository contains all the playbooks and files to setup and manage proxmox.
+This repository contains all the playbooks and files to set up and manage proxmox.

 ## Getting started